 There were various budget amendments approved during the year.
-Final budgeted revenue was \$128,927 more than originally budgeted due to higher anticipation of permits and fines and forfeiture revenues.
-Final budgeted expenditures was \$62,776 more than originally budgeted.
+Final budgeted revenue was \$7,500 more than originally budgeted due to the anticipation of other miscellaneous revenues.
+Final budgeted expenditures was \$35,480 more than originally budgeted due to the anticipation of more public works expenditures and fewer public safety expenditures than originally expected.

-There was a total positive budget variance of \$126,162 in the general fund.
-Planned revenue had a positive variance of \$27,294.
-Planned expenditures were \$44,860 under budget.
-All revenue categories received more revenue than anticipated with the exception of franchise taxes, licenses and permits, and fines and forfeitures.
-All expenditures were less than budgeted with the exception of public safety expenditures.
+There was a total positive budget variance of \$213,427 in the general fund.
+Planned revenue had a positive variance of \$102,068.
+Planned expenditures were \$118,194 under budget.
+All revenue categories received more revenue than anticipated with the exception of franchise taxes, fines and forfeitures, and other revenues.
+All expenditures were less than budgeted.